Supporting Mental Wellness in LGBTQ+ Communities

 Financial Assistance: Naples Pride awards grants on a case-by-case basis to those who lack insurance or cannot afford out-of-pocket costs.
 For grant recipients, this assistance covers up to $80 per hour for individual sessions and $100 for group counseling sessions.

 Education and Awareness: The program facilitates collaboration among mental health professionals, along with general awareness, education, and training events.
-Planned weekly workshops focus on building practical skills like managing stress, supporting friends, and taking political action, with the goal of empowering the community and allies.
+Planned weekly workshops focus on building practical skills like managing stress, supporting friends, and taking political action.
+The goal is to empower the community and allies.

 These collaboratives serve as crucial intermediaries, connecting prospective clients seeking services with providers who are equipped to serve them.